Security

 Scope

-In scope: - The Saneops codebase - Official Docker images and binary releases - The hosted service at *.saneops.com (when it goes live) - First-party documentation that could mislead users into insecure configurations
+In scope: - The Saneops codebase - Official Docker images and binary releases - The hosted service at app.saneops.in and the marketing site at saneops.in - First-party documentation that could mislead users into insecure configurations

 Out of scope: - Third-party dependencies (please report to those upstream maintainers) - Social engineering of Saneops employees - Physical attacks on Saneops infrastructure - Issues requiring a privileged user to take an additional unusual action (e.g. self-XSS) - Denial-of-service via brute-force volume that doesn't bypass our rate limits